symfony/symfony-docs/profiler.rst

     // gets the latest 10 tokens for requests that happened between 2 and 4 days ago
     $tokens = $profiler->find('', '', 10, '', '4 days ago', '2 days ago');

-.. versionadded:: 6.4

-    Prefixing the URL filter with a ``!`` symbol to negate the query was introduced in Symfony 6.4.

 Data Collectors
 ---------------